VH12138/CZ4045_NLP/README.md

     * b1_word_frequency.png: Word frequency for b1
     * b2_word_frequency.png: Word frequency for b2

-Do not remove any file from the result folder for the following steps, since the file will be used for further analysis.

 * POS Tagging: Run the following command under folder Task3.2
 ```